Charlie Hentz

 Charles Hentz (born March 17, 1948) is an American former professional basketball player.

-A 6'5" forward from Arkansas AM&N College, Hentz was the 6th pick in the 5th round of the 1969 NBA Draft (63rd overall pick), selected by the San Diego Rockets, but he signed with the Pittsburgh Condors of the American Basketball Association.
+A 6'5" forward from Arkansas AM&N College, Hentz was the 6th pick in the 5th round of the 1969 NBA draft (63rd overall pick), selected by the San Diego Rockets, but he signed with the Pittsburgh Condors of the American Basketball Association.
 He appeared in 57 games during the 1970–71 ABA season, averaging 6.0 points per game and 6.8 rebounds per game.
 He was nicknamed "The Helicopter" for his jumping and dunking abilities.

 Hentz is best remembered for his actions in a November 6, 1970 game against the Carolina Cougars in Raleigh, North Carolina.
-Late in the first half of the game, Hentz went up for a dunk and tore the rim from his team's backboard, destroying the glass backboard in the process.
-The game was delayed for about an hour until the rim and backboard were replaced with a wooden backboard.
-With 1:07 left in the game (and the Cougars assured of victory with a 122–107 lead), Hentz destroyed another glass backboard (the one on the other end of the court) while dunking – and since there were no other replacements available, the coaches and referees agreed to end the game.
-According to teammate Charlie Williams, "the Helicopter just stood there smiling."
+Late in the first half, Hentz went up for a dunk and tore the rim from his team's backboard, shattering the glass backboard.
+The game was delayed for about an hour as a new wooden backboard was installed and glass shards were cleared.
+The game resumed, and with 67 seconds left, Hentz destroyed yet another glass backboard while dunking.
+No more replacements were available, and coaches and referees agreed to just end the game.
+Teammate Charlie Williams later recalled that "the Helicopter just stood there smiling."

 A starter early in the season, Hentz was later consigned to the Pittsburgh bench.
 After signing ex-Boston Celtics forward Rich Johnson, the Condors waived Hentz on February 27, 1971.

-He never played pro ball again.
+Hentz played for the Wilkes-Barre Barons of the Eastern Basketball Association (EBA) during the 1970–71 season.